Is SHACL Suitable for Data Quality Assessment?: Prototype

 \section{Prototype}

 This section presents our prototype for DQA using SHACL core.
 It is built with the Python libraries \textit{rdflib} and \textit{PySHACL} and provides a Streamlit dashboard to visualize results.
-The code is available on GitHub at \url{https://github.com/caroocortes/SHACL-DQA-prototype}.
+The code is available on GitHub at \cite{shacl-dqa-prototype}.

 \textbf{Overview of the DQ assessment process.} Our DQA process takes as input the data graph to be evaluated, optionally a metadata file (either the VoID or DCAT description of the graph), and an ontology, along with a set of vocabularies used in the data graph.
-Without an ontology, vocabularies, or a metadata file, fewer shapes will be instantiated, as some rely on these artifacts.
-Additionally, certain shapes will not be validated, such as those targeting \texttt{void:Dataset} (validated against the metadata file) or those checking for labels in classes and properties (validated against vocabularies/ontology).
-A configuration file allows users to customize preferred properties needed for SHACL shapes\iftoggle{appendixversion}{ (e.g., we use \texttt{rdf:type}, \texttt{rdfs:label}, \texttt{rdfs:comment}, and \texttt{owl:sameAs} as default properties for defining shapes, but users may change this)}{.}
+Without an ontology, vocabularies, or a metadata file, fewer shapes are instantiated, and some, such as those targeting \texttt{void:Dataset} or those checking for class/property labels, are not validated, as they rely on these artifacts.
+A configuration file allows users to customize preferred properties needed for instantiating SHACL shapes. \iftoggle{appendixversion}{ We use, for example, \texttt{rdf:type}, \texttt{rdfs:label}, \texttt{rdfs:comment}, and \texttt{owl:sameAs} as default properties for defining shapes, but users may change this.}{}

 \autoref{fig:shape_instantiation_architecture} shows the architecture of the prototype.
 The DQA process begins by Step~(1) profiling the graph, ontology, and vocabularies to obtain the necessary information for shape instantiation and metric calculation.
 For example, \shape{\ref{shape:consistency_uniqueness_inverse_functional_property}} is instantiated with properties marked as \texttt{owl:InverseFunctionalProperty} in the ontology; while to compute the measure associated with \shape{\ref{shape:performance_hash_uris_entities}}, we retrieve the total number of entities.